 Leafhopper Assassin Bugs are efficient predators with varied diets, eating more than just leaf, plant and tree hopping insects.

 Despite its common name, Leafhopper Assassin Bugs will attack and eat any insect it comes across.
-Using stealth, speed, and strong forelegs to hold a victim, the Leafhopper Assassin Bug kills using a a long, sharp fang to quickly and repeatedly stab its prey.
+Using stealth, speed, and strong forelegs to hold a victim, the Leafhopper Assassin Bug kills using a long, sharp fang to quickly and repeatedly stab its prey.
 This fang can also stab fingers and arms, inflicting a mighty painful wound.
-Aside from intense pain, however, the Leafhopper Assassin Bug, like its kin, is not lethal to humans and a 'bite' does not require medical attention.
+Aside from intense pain, however, the Leafhopper Assassin Bug is not lethal to humans and a 'bite' does not require medical attention.
 Avoid rough handling or scaring the bug and it is content to ignore humans.
 It is more interested in hunting for insects and spiders on flowers and branches.

 Scientific Name: Zelus renardii